digital-science/dimcli/README.md

 Dimcli is a Python library for accessing the [Dimensions Analytics API](https://www.dimensions.ai/).
 It makes it easier to authenticate, query the API endpoint and process the results, normally returned as JSON.

 Dimcli provides an interactive environment which aims at simplifying the process of learning the grammar of the Dimensions Search Language ([DSL](https://app.dimensions.ai/dsl)).
-Calling `dimcli` from the terminal opens a CLI featuring autocomplete (based on the DSL syntax and vocabulary), persistent history across sessions, pretty-printing or previewing of JSON results, and more.
+Calling `dimcli` from the terminal opens a CLI featuring autocomplete (based on the DSL syntax and vocabulary), persistent history across sessions, pretty-printing and preview of JSON results, export to HTML and CSV, and more.

 Current version: see [pypi homepage](https://pypi.org/project/dimcli/).
 Source code hosted on [github](https://github.com/lambdamusic/dimcli).